 There are many decisions you will have to make when you draft a Will.
 If not thoroughly considered, some of these decisions can have unintended consequences.
-Here is a checklist of some of the issues that should be discussed before you make your Will:
+Here is a Will Planning Checklist of some of the issues that should be discussed before you make your Will:

 Personal Record Keeper

-Take the time to document the important information in your life, such as your household accounts, savings and insurance plans, and who your professional advisors are.
+Take the time use a Personal Recordkeeper to document the important information in your life, such as your household accounts, savings and insurance plans, and who your professional advisors are.
 Not only is this a convenient way to keep a better handle on your personal and financial information, it also becomes an invaluable tool for your loved ones should anything happen to you.